To find a man’s true character, play golf with him – Self-analysis and introspection is a valuable tool for personal growth and self-awareness

 Lassi Pensikkala

-Golf content curator – Avid golfer
+Golf writer – Avid golfer

-Golf content curator – Avid golfer Lassi Pensikkala: “I select for you interesting, relevant and helpful golf-related articles from the international and trustworthy press.
+Golf content creator – Avid golfer Lassi Pensikkala: “I select for you interesting, relevant and helpful golf-related articles from the international and trustworthy press.
 My focus is on The latest golf headlines, Women’s golf, and The best golf lessons.
 As a content curator, my job is to collect useful data with high value and a human touch for my readers and to bring everything together in one place.”

 Lassi Pensikkala, golf insider, and the avid golfer has studied Economics, Psychology, and Sociology at the University of Hamburg, graduated with a Master of Science in Economics MSc(Econ).
 He is multilingual, speaking English, Spanish, German, Swedish, and Finnish, and is the founder of AmerExperience.com: “I keep my readers up to date with news that interests them and is important to them.
 This article is worth reading – I recommend it to you.”